 Disclaimer: This content contains some affiliate links for which we will earn a commission (at no additional cost to you).
 This is to ensure that we can keep creating free content for you.

-How to Start Your Website (Using WordPress): A Step-by-Step Guide
+How to Start Your Own Website (Using WordPress)

 Since the platform enjoys such widespread popularity, we assume that you would like to explore its website-building capabilities.
-So, here you go:
+So, here are tips you can follow on how to start your own website:

 1. Pick a Domain Name